Greece runs out of funding options despite euro zone reprieve

-Euro zone and IMF creditors gave Greece until the end of June to complete the bailout programme and receive the remaining 7.2 billion euros but it will not be allowed any funds until it
+Eurozone and IMF creditors gave Greece extra time until the end of June to complete the bailout programme and receive the remaining 7.2 billion euros but it will not be allowed any funds until it passes a review that could take weeks to negotiate.

 Shut out of debt markets and faced with a steep fall in tax revenues, Athens is expected to run out of cash by the middle or end of March.
 Its finance minister has warned that Greece will struggle to repay creditors starting with a 1.5 billion euro IMF loan repayment due in March.